jalvarezga/jalvarezga.github.io/_posts/2018-07-17-traffic-nyc.markdown

 ## Data analysis

 Our data is divided by neighborhoods in NYC.
 We have  access to the daily rides in each of the metro stations in the city.
 We compared the average number of daily rides in each station between 2019 and 2020, and grouped each station to the neighborhood that they belong.
 We obtained a decline percentage by comparing the average daily metro rides in each neighborhood in 2019 and 2020.
-This is the response variable.
+This is the response variable, which we refer to as $$var_res$$.

 ![]({{ site.baseurl }}/images/nyc_subway/nycSections.png)
 *Map of NYC divided by neighborhoods in the city's boroughs excluding Staten Island.*